Skip to main content

 for d in delegations

-Option C: Use a WorkOS access token directly
+Option D: Use a WorkOS access token directly

 Skip the mapping entirely.
-If your users authenticate through WorkOS/AuthKit, pass their JWT as actor_token with actor_token_type=urn:ietf:params:oauth:token-type:access_token.
+If your users authenticate through WorkOS/AuthKit, pass their JWT as subject_token with subject_token_type=urn:ietf:params:oauth:token-type:access_token.
 Runlayer resolves the user server-side from the JWT claims.

 OBO flow sequence